st0rmw1ndz/www/content/_index.md

 # Welcome

-Hello and welcome, this is my personal website.
-It's fairly lackluster at the moment, but I plan to expand it as time passes with more interesting things whenever I see fit.
+Hello, and welcome!
+This is my little playground for messing around with ideas on the web.
+It's fairly lackluster at the moment, but I plan to expand it as time passes with more interesting things.

-If you'd like to learn more about me, you can check the [about](about) page.
-With all that being said, have fun exploring.
+For the moment, you're able to check out the [about](/about) page which has a little more information about me, as well as the [machines](/machines) page for info on some of the machines I use (all run Linux!).

 <a rel="me" href="https://wetdry.world/@broadview"></a>